 Friend of Wooster Sqaure Award: This year's award will be presented to Luisa DeLauro, who grew up on Wooser Street.
 In 1965 she was elected Ward 8 Alderman and served for 35 years.
 She already had a reputation as a go-to fighter for her neighbors in the immigrant Italian community of New Haven that was establishing itself in Wooster Square in the 1920s and '30s, and was often referred to as the "Mayor of Wooster Square.
 She is the mother of US Representative Rosa DeLauro.

-... will be held Friday, April 25, 2014 at St Michael's Church on the Wooster Square Park.
-This will the 16th annual pre-Festival concert, perfromed by the wonderful musicians of Wooster Square.
-Click to read about the 2013 program and the musicians.
+... will be held on Saturday, April 25, 2015 at St Michael's Church on the Wooster Square Park.
+This will be the 17th annual pre-Festival concert, performed by the wonderful musicians of Wooster Square.

 This year’s Festival on Sunday will include a weekend window into New Haven and Wooster Square History, an exhibit of New Haven Clock Company clocks at the Maresca & Sons Funeral Home, 592 Chapel Street, within view of Wooster Square Park.
 Saturday from 1 - 5 p.m. and Sunday from noon - 5 p.m. concurrent with the Festival.

 Wooster Square Park is across from the 500 block of Chapel Street.
 (You can enter 560 Chapel Street on a GPS.)